-Our approach based on extracting a wide range of job attributes from vacancy texts points to several directions for future work.
+Our approach based on extracting a comprehensive set of job attributes from vacancy texts points to several directions for future work.
 First, the pay and non-pay content of job postings can be expected to differ across labor markets.
-As one example, health insurance is largely absent from job ads in Norway, where healthcare is universal, but it can be expected to be an important job attribute wherever employers are commonly involved, such as in France or the US.
-Second, there might be a cyclical element to the content of job ads, with recruiters potentially advertising more and different attributes in tight labor markets.
-Third, while prior experimental work has focused on the salary component of vacancies \citep{belot2022wage}, our results show that there is scope to manipulate a much broader range of job attributes to further unpack the search behavior of job seekers.
+As one example, health insurance is largely absent from job ads in Norway, where healthcare is universal, but is likely to be an important job attribute wherever employer-provided health insurance is common, such as in France or in the US.
+Second, there might be a cyclical element to the content of job ads, with recruiters potentially advertising different attributes when they compete for fewer job seekers.
+Third, while prior experimental work has focused on the salary component of vacancies \citep{belot2022wage}, our results show that there is scope to vary a much broader range of job attributes and further unpack workers' search behavior.

-Finally, our results have implications for the design of policies related to the information contained in job ads.
-Several jurisdictions have passed legislation mandating employers to disclose a salary range in their job openings.
-Our analysis suggests that there is scope to regulate the provision of additional job characteristics besides pay, such as information on working arrangements.
-Similarly, these results can be useful for the design of online job platforms in that they provide guidance on the attributes employers should be encouraged to provide in their postings.
+Finally, our results have implications for the design of policies regulating the information provided in job ads.
+Several jurisdictions have passed laws mandating employers to disclose a salary range in their job openings.
+Our analysis suggests that there is scope to extend such transparency laws beyond pay to other job characteristics, such as working arrangements.
+Similarly, our results can be useful for the design of online job platforms by providing guidance on the attributes employers should be encouraged to include in their postings.

 \global\long \thepage{[Appendix-\arabic{page}]}

 \global\long \thetable{A.\arabic{table}} \global\long \thefigure{A.\arabic{figure}} \global\long \theequation{A.\arabic{equation}}